Download New Bible Translation

 The Gospel of Matthew, PDF format; English Bible verses alternate with the Robinson-Pierpont Greek text, free download.
 Size is 4 MB.
 Document has 671 footnotes.
 Paperback edition also on Amazon.

 The Gospel of Mark, PDF format; English Bible verses alternate with the Robinson-Pierpont Greek text, free download.
-Updated to incorporate ECM data, 2024-01-20.
-Has 354 footnotes.
+Updated 2024.
+Has 356 footnotes.
 Paperback edition also on Amazon.
 Kindle also.

 The Gospel of Luke, PDF format; English Bible verses alternate with the Robinson-Pierpont Greek text, free download; Printed edition available on Amazon.
 176 pages.
 Kindle version.